How many breeds of goats are there?

 Adapted to resist their harsh environment, with their red coats.

-It is the rare types of goats.
+It is a rare type of goat.

 17. Kamori Goat